ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli-v1.md

 - `delete`:    Delete a server placement group.
 - `get`:    View details of a server placement group.
 - `list`:    List all server placement groups.
-- `server-add`:    Add a server to the server placement group.
+- `server-add`:    Add a server to a server placement group.
 - `server-remove`:    Remove a server from a server placement group.

 ---